CODART, Dutch and Flemish art in museums worldwide

 Credits

 The list of 25 essential skills was compiled following a brainstorm session of CODART’s Program Committee back in November 2022.
 We are aware that such a selection cannot be exhaustive and does not apply to every curator.
 It is merely meant to give an impression of the many different tasks a curator is expected to perform.
-Likewise, the order in which the skills are presented does not indicate the importance of each skill but only serves for clarification.
-All videos are made in collaboration with CODART members and were produced by the CODART team and Lukraak TV.
+Likewise, the order in which the skills are resented does not indicate the importance of each skill but only serves as clarification.
+All videos are made in collaboration with CODART members and were produced by the CODART team in collaboration with Lukraak TV and Marijn Zurburg.